 Bird Island Trail and China Cove

-Clumsy on the land sea lions seem to have a lot in common with the beautiful-vista-thirsty visitors of Big Sur.
-Instead of basking in the sun at the main rookery near Sea Lion Point, some mothers take their pups to secluded China Cove
+Clumsy on the land, sea lions seem to have a lot in common with visitors of Big Sur thirsty for beautiful vistas and secluded sites.
+Instead of basking in the sun at the main rookery near Sea Lion Point, some mothers take their pups to isolated China Cove.

-Things to Know: Some state parks in Big Sur are paid areas.
-The Point Lobos State Natural Reserve is one of them.
+Some state parks in Big Sur, including the Point Lobos State Natural Reserve, are paid areas.
 The entrance fee is $10 per vehicle.
-The ticket can be used to visit other state parks in the Big Sur area within the same day.
+The ticket can be used to visit other California parks in the Big Sur area and other parts of the state within the same day.

-Despite the small fee, the reserve never ceases to attract both locals and roadtrippers.
-On weekends, when the influx of the visitors is at its highest, this Big Sur area experiences some parking issues.
+TIP: Despite the small fee, the reserve never ceases to attract both locals and travelers.
+On weekends, when the influx of visitors is at its highest, this Big Sur area experiences major parking issues.
 If you fail to arrive around 8:00 a.m., when the park opens, be ready to look for a roadside pull-off along Highway 1 and walk to the Point Lobos State Natural Reserve.

 2. Garrapata State Park

-There are many reasons to visit Garrapata State Park in Big Sur.
-First, its jaw-dropping gorgeous.
+There are many reasons to add Garrapata State Park to your Big Sur Drive itinerary.
+First, it’s jaw-dropping gorgeous.
 Second, no fee is applied here.
-Third, this rather secluded area of Big Sur sees far fewer visitors.
+Third, this rather secluded area of the coast sees far fewer visitors.

-On the flip side, no official signs indicated on the presence of the park.
-No trail markers point you in the exact direction where to start your hike at.
+On the flip side, no official signs indicate the presence of the park.
+No trail markers point you in the exact direction where to start your hike.

-As a result, the majority of the visitors of Big Sur drive through without realizing what they are missing.
+As a result, the majority of the visitors of the Big Sur area drive by without realizing what they are missing out on.
 If you join the ranks of the minority and decide to explore this scenic stretch, there are some of the places you want to visit.

 Soberanes Point and Whale Peak Trail

-Although unmarked as the rest of the trails, the Soberanes Point and Whale Peak Trail is easier to find.
+Although unmarked as the rest of the trails, the Soberanes Point and Whale Peak Trail is quite easy to find.
 The path is located between gates 8,9, and 10.
 Showcasing the picturesque cliffs and ragged coastline, the loop path runs for 2 miles.
-At one point, it snakes around Soberanes Point and later Whale Peak, two of the landmarks to visit in the northern corner of Big Sur.
+At one point, it snakes around Soberanes Point and later Whale Peak, two of the stunning landmarks in the northern corner of Big Sur.

 Calla Lily Valley

-The tiny Calla Lily Valley neighbors a sandy stretch with towering cliffs in the back.
-The area belongs to the shiest group of the places to visit in Big Sur.
+The tiny Calla Lily Valley neighbors a sandy beach with towering cliffs in the background.
+The area belongs to the shiest group of places to visit on the Central Coast of California.

-Embraced by the lash bluffs on three sides, the Calla Lily Valley experiences solitude most of the year.
-From mid-February through April, however, this serene place turns into the most desired destination to visit along the Big Sur coast.
+Embraced by the lash bluffs from three sides, the Calla Lily Valley experiences solitude most of the year.
+From mid-February through April, however, this serene place turns into one of the most desired destinations along the Big Sur Drive.
 During this time, wild calla lilies spring from the ground, transforming the valley into a fairytale meadow.

 Like most of the trails in Garrapata State Park, the Calla Lily Valley Trail or the Garrapata Trail is unmarked.
 The 0.5-mile, round-trip path sits along Highway 1, near mile marker 63 and gate 19.